Cyril-CRGB/Portfolio4_FullStackProject/README.md

 <img src="images/8_printscreen_Readme.jpg" alt="ReadmePicture8">

-The overall logic of this is describe by these steps (left to right)
+The overall logic of this is described by these steps (left to right)
 <img src="images/12_printscreen_Readme.jpg" alt="ReadmePicture12">

 #### C) Overview the data: